wyao/petrel-os/design/asst2-design.md

 2. What is the difference between `UIO_USERISPACE` and `UIO_USERSPACE`?
 When should one use `UIO_SYSSPACE` instead?

     `UIO_USERISPACE` and `UIO_USERSPACE` stand for user process code and user process data respectively.
-One should use UIO_SYSSPACE when writing data to a kernel buffer, perhaps from a vnode.
+One should use UIO_SYSSPACE when writing data to a kernel buffer.

 3. Why can the struct uio that is used to read in a segment be allocated on the stack in load_segment() (i.e., where does the memory read actually go)?